 Audit your Business Model

-Taking a look at your business model in order to understand the areas of it where digital technologies are essential – even business critical – is an essential part of the audit.
+Digital technologies are transforming the way that businesses think about their competition and how they innovate digital capabilities.
+Taking a look at your business model in order to understand the areas of it where digital technologies are essential – even business critical – is a key part of the audit.
 We recommend using Osterwalder & Pigneur’s 2010 Business Model Canvas from the book Business Model Generation.
-It is based on the belief that all business models can be described and thought about simply, through nine building blocks, which show how a business either makes money or delivers its mission and generates income.
+It is based on the belief that all business models can be described and thought about simply, through nine building blocks, which show how a business either makes money or delivers its mission and generates income and/or value.
 Watch to get an overview:

 The nine blocks of the Business Model Canvas have arisen out of the four basic areas of a business: customers, offer, infrastructure and financial viability.
 For cultural and heritage organisations, the bottom line of the Business Canvas Map can be divided into 3 to show triple bottom line accounting, favoured in the sector: economic, social, and environmental cost and value.
 Deconstruction of these maps will highlight changes over time, so its a great idea to create a business model canvas of your organisation as it is now.
 Highlight the areas where digital technologies are essential/business critical.
 (If you have competitors, it might be worth generating a canvas that reflects their business too, so you can compare, and see where the differences lie).